Registration Now Open for MYWW 2021, July 19–23

 Meals: Meals will be provided in the Millsaps College dining hall, offering healthy and tasty food choices.
 Students with any dietary needs should report on the registration form below and to the program director.

-Housing: Students will reside in New South dormitory, which is located on the south end of Millsaps’ campus.
+Housing: Students will reside in New South residence hall, which is located on the south end of Millsaps’ campus.
 A campus map can be downloaded here.

 What to bring: